pugazenthi002/imd-grd-python/README.md

   2.enter required latitudes and longitudes in lat-long.csv file **(Don't change any of the file or folder names)**

-  3.execute imd-down.py or if you want GUI use imd-GUI.pyw
+  3.execute imd-down.py or if you want GUI use IMD-GUI.pyw

   4.enter start year and end year when prompted